smonette/iterators_lab/README.md

 * `higher-order function`

+Higher order functions (aka Functional functions) are those that either take other functions as an argument; or return other functions.
+This can include: functions that create new functions; functions that alter other functions.

 Pretending we implemented the following methods, update this README with a description of each of the following and an example you've created:

 * `max`
+Max searches an array and returns the smallest number. var numbers = [4,6,8,10];
+var largest = numbers.max();
+//10
 * `min`
+Min search an array and returns the smallest number. var numbers = [4,6,8,10];
+var smallest = numbers.max();
+// 4

 * `each`

 * `map`
+Map iterates through an array, performs a function to the items and them returns a value.
 * `filter`: [note](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)
 * `reduce`: [note](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce)
 * `reject`: [note](http://underscorejs.org/#reject)